 As Thanksgiving approaches, holiday decorations will begin lighting our neighborhoods.
-With the dark days of winter here, I enjoy the extra light.
-It may also be the last time of the year to clean out leaves from your gutters.
+With the darker days here, I enjoy the extra light.

 No matter what the job may be, ladder safety is important.
-Every year, thousands of people are injured and hundreds killed while using a ladder.
+Every year, thousands of people are injured, and hundreds are killed while using a ladder.
 Every time I go on my ladder, I remember falling off my parents’ ladder as a young boy and breaking my collarbone.

-If you’re getting ready to hang your outdoor decorations or you’re putting up a tall Christmas tree, here are some safety tips to make sure your holiday season is spent safely with family and friends.
+If you’re getting ready to hang your outdoor decorations or putting up a tall Christmas tree, here are some safety tips to ensure your holiday season is spent safely with family and friends.

 Six Ladder Safety Tips

-- Check your local weather report.
-While Black Friday may be the day you choose to put up your decorations, it’s important to pay attention to your local weather forecast.
+1. Check your local weather report.
+While Black Friday may be the day you choose to put up your decorations, paying attention to your local weather forecast is crucial.
 Standing on a ladder in high winds could cause you to lose your balance.
-In addition, light drizzle can cause your ladder to become slippery.
+In addition, drizzle can cause your ladder to become slippery.
 Make sure you pick a dry day with calm winds.

-- Properly inspect your ladder.
+2. Properly look over your ladder.
 Before using your ladder, make sure it’s in good working order.
-My ladder isn’t very old, doesn’t get much use, and is stored in my garage so I know it’s in good shape.
-If you store your ladder in a shed or outside, make sure you double-check it.
+My ladder isn’t very old, doesn’t get much use, and is stored in my garage, so I know it’s in good shape.
+If you keep your ladder in a shed or outside, double-check it.

-- Select the appropriate ladder size for the job.
+3. Select the appropriate ladder size for the job.
 Different jobs require different-sized ladders.
-If the only way you can get to your gutter to remove leaves or to hang lights is to step on the top step of the ladder, you need to buy a longer ladder.
+If the only way you can get to your gutter to remove leaves or to hang lights is to step on the top step of the ladder, you need to buy a longer one.
 Standing on the top is very dangerous and can cause the ladder to become very unstable.
-One wrong move and you could be in a world of hurt.
+One wrong move, and you could be in a world of hurt.
 If you plan on going on your roof, make sure the ladder extends three feet above the roof elevation.

-- Make calculated movements.
-Before making your next move, think about what you want to do and move slowly.
+6. Make calculated movements.
+Before you make your next move, please think about what you want to do and move slowly.
 Sudden jerks can cause you to lose balance.

 National Lampoon’s Christmas Vacation is a holiday classic.
-Here are some scenes you don’t want to imitate while you’re hanging your decorations: they only work in Hollywood.
+Here's a scene you don’t want to imitate while hanging your decorations: they only work in Hollywood.